-HUMAIN and Qualcomm to deploy AI infrastructure in Saudi Arabia for global inferencing
+HUMAIN and QUALCOMM to deploy AI infrastructure in Saudi Arabia for global inferencing

 This initiative advances Saudi Arabia's technology ecosystem by combining HUMAIN's regional infrastructure and full AI stack expertise with Qualcomm Technologies’ global leadership in AI and semiconductor innovation, creating a blueprint for how nations can build complete AI capabilities, from data center operations to commercial AI services.

-"With Qualcomm's world-class AI infrastructure solutions, we're creating the foundation for the Kingdom's AI-powered future," said Tareq Amin, Chief Executive Officer at HUMAIN.
-"This collaboration combines our deep regional expertise and full AI stack and infrastructure capabilities with Qualcomm's decades of semiconductors technology and product leadership.
-Together, we will unlock exponential value across industries and position Saudi Arabia to lead the next era of artificial intelligence innovation in the region and globally for generations to come."
+"With Qualcomm's world-class AI infrastructure solutions, we're shaping the foundation of the Kingdom's AI future," said Tareq Amin, Chief Executive Officer at HUMAIN.
+"This collaboration unites HUMAIN’s deep regional insight and unique full AI stack capabilities with Qualcomm's unmatched semiconductors technology and product leadership.
+Together, we will enable Saudi Arabia to lead the next wave of global AI and semiconductors innovation."

 The initiative will see the integration of HUMAIN's Saudi-developed AI ALLaM models with Qualcomm's proven AI platforms, unlocking exponential value across industries and positioning Saudi Arabia to lead the next era of AI innovation.
 Qualcomm and HUMAIN will develop customer-specific solutions to address the specific needs of enterprises and government organizations across the Kingdom and beyond, enabling the Kingdom to establish itself as a global leader in AI innovation.